 “So when you, a mere man, pass judgment on them and yet do the same things, do you think you will escape God’s judgment?
 Or do you show contempt for the riches of his kindness, tolerance and patience, not realizing that God’s kindness leads you toward repentance?”
 (Romans 2:3-4)

-During the winter months I looked down on my keychain and realized that I had lost the key to my Harley.
-I had it on one of those quick release loops so I could remove it from the rest of my keys when I wanted to go out riding.
-The set also had a house key on it.
-I looked everywhere for it, in all of my purses and pockets, but since I couldn’t pinpoint the timeframe that I lost it, there was no hope of finding it.
+During the winter months, I looked down at my keychain and realized that I had lost the key to my Harley.
+I had it on a quick release loop so I could remove it from the rest of my keys for ease when riding.
+I looked everywhere for it—in all of my jackets, purses, and pockets—but because I couldn’t pinpoint the time-frame in which I lost it, I had no hope of finding it.

-After I had given up the search, I had to tell my husband that it was gone.
-I expected him to be very angry about it even though it was a accident.
-However, when I told him he extended leniency towards my situation and dismissed it with a shrug and a comment that 'these things happen'.
-I was relieved.
-Not only was he not angry, he was sympatric to my plight because it could have happened to anyone.
+After I had given up the search, I dreaded telling my husband that the key was gone, as I expected him to be angry, even though it was an accident.
+When I finally worked up the courage to tell him, he dismissed it with a shrug, commenting, “These things happen.”
+I was so relieved.
+Not only was he not angry, he was sympathetic knowing this could have happened to anyone.

 Do you know why I was nervous he’d be angry?
 Because I would have been angry.
 I might have even accused him of being careless, or questioned how he didn’t notice it falling off the keyring.
 Many times, we do not like to extend grace to others.
 We like it for ourselves, but when others are concerned, we want them to get what we believe they deserve.